Satan's Waitin': Plot

 Sylvester is in pursuit of Tweety, chasing him to the top of a building.
 Sylvester falls from the building (first he grabs some of Tweety's tail feathers to help him fly, but Tweety is able to take them back), crashes to the sidewalk and dies.
 The spirit of his first life approaches two escalators and takes the "down" (to Hell) one (since the one going "up" (to Heaven) is roped off) and ends up in Hell.
 He is greeted by a Satanic bulldog (Hector the Bulldog), who realizes he must goad Sylvester into giving up his remaining eight lives, so he asks life #1 to sit on a bench to wait for the others.

 Sylvester wakes up and Tweety tells him he is in trouble for breaking the sidewalk (which cracked upon impact of his earlier fall).
 Sylvester has had enough of Tweety and tells him to get lost.
 The bulldog's spirit reminds him that he has eight lives left, so Sylvester starts the chase up again.
 He chases Tweety around a moving steamroller but gets flattened, sending life #2 through the street and into Hell.
 The flat #2 gets up and sits beside #1.

 The chase then continues through an amusement park.
-They both run into a lion's mouth entranceway to the fun house, but Sylvester steps back out, takes one look at the lion and is literally "frightened to death".
+They both run into a bulldog's-mouth entranceway to the fun house, but Sylvester steps back out, takes one look at the bulldog and is literally "frightened to death".
 A scared-white-as-a-ghost life #3 takes his place on the waiting bench; the cat recovers and finds Tweety amongst the moving targets in a shooting gallery.
 He climbs into the targets to get at his prey but is shot several times in rapid succession.
 With each shot (except the first two), lives 4 through 7 pop up on the bench.
 Sylvester bursts out of the gallery (narrowly missing another shot) and sees Tweety heading towards the roller coaster.
 As Tweety sits in the front seat proclaiming "That puddy tat will never find me here", the cat takes the seat directly behind him.
 The train ascends the lift hill and proceeds to go through the drops and turns.
 Near the end of the ride on a straight track, Sylvester stands up.
 Just as he is about to pummel an unsuspecting Tweety with a club, he slams into the entranceway of a tunnel.
 Upon impact, the train carrying life #8 in the front seat runs through the tunnel and down Hell's twisted escalator conveyor belt route that took Sylvester's first life down earlier.

-Ninth Life and Different Endings

-Recovering, Sylvester realizes that he only has one life left.
-The bulldog again goads him to go after Tweety, but Sylvester screams "No, no, no!
-I don't want him!
-I do-o-o-on't want him!" and runs off.
-In the CBS televised version of this feature, it fades to black, leaving the viewer to presume that Sylvester has sworn off Tweety for good.